jdc-cunningham/cbp-csv-parser-for-turbotax/devlog.md

 so...
 I have to average I guess the date purchased... then produce the spreadsheet that can be imported into turbotax

+I could last date of batches

+6:26 PM

+I think I may have to separately log each sale date...

+Which I think I already have...

+6:38 PM

+ugh... this sucks...
+I batched the different buys together to meet the sale

+So what date would I use?
+First buy date or last buy date...

+it's an average

+I think I would have to split them up which I can do... just sucks to add another processing step to break out the sell gains even further

 ---